cchudzicki-ocw-testing/RES.7-005-Summer-2020/content/pages/syllabus.md

 ## Program requirements

-- Pre-semester statement of teaching goals (Your Goals for Teaching worksheet) \[Link to Your Goals for teaching\]
+- Pre-semester statement of teaching goals Your Goals for Teaching worksheet (PDF)
 - Completion of 6 core pedagogy sessions
 - Completion of 1 special session
-- An instructor-led teaching observation and debrief \[Biology TA Feedback form\]
+- An instructor-led teaching observation and debrief Biology TA Feedback Form (PDF)

 ### Core sessions